Bill Clinton in hospital for non-COVID-related infection

 He responded by embracing a largely vegan diet that saw him lose weight and report improved health.

 He repeatedly returned to the stump, campaigning for Democratic candidates, mostly notably his wife, Hillary, during her failed 2008 bid for the presidential nomination.
-And in 2016, as his wife sought the White House as the Democratic nominee, Clinton - by then a grandfather and nearing 70 - returned to the campaign trail.
+And in 2016, as Hillary Clinton sought the White House as the Democratic nominee, Bill Clinton - by then a grandfather and nearing 70 - returned to the campaign trail.

+A spokesman for the Clinton Foundation said the former president was in the Los Angeles area for private events related to his charitable organization.
 The UCI Medical Center is in Orange County, about 40 miles (64 km) southeast of Los Angeles.
-It wasn't immediately clear why Clinton was in Southern California.

 Associated Press writer Robert Jablon in Los Angeles contributed to this report.